 To achieve this, Baltic TRAM also feeds into the transnational research and innovation agenda.
-It performs benchmarking analysis on national roadmaps for research infrastructures and smart specialisation strategies, and provides recommendations to policymakers.
+It performs benchmarking analysis on national roadmaps for research infrastructures and smart specialisation strategies, and provides recommendations to policy makers.

-Baltic TRAM builds on the findings of Science Link, an initiative which received EU project funding from 2012-2014.
-Science Link is currently operated as a network, and its purpose is to encourage innovation and entrepreneurship in the Baltic Sea Region, to strengthen the macroregion's competitiveness in a global context.
+Baltic TRAM builds on the findings of Science Link, an initiative which received EU project funding 2012-2014.
+Science Link is currently operated as a network.

+The purpose of Science Link is to encourage innovation and entrepreneurship in the Baltic Sea Region, to strengthen the macro-region's competitiveness in a global context.
 It supports industrial research with synchrotron radiation and neutrons at research facilities in northern Europe.
-The aim is to create awareness of the possibilities offered at research facilities in the macroregion and to show how research and development at these sites can contribute to innovation within European industry.
+The aim is to create awareness of the possibilities offered at research facilities in the macro-region and to show how research and development at these sites can contribute to innovation within European industry.